Siege of Novo Brdo (1440–1441): Background

 Novo Brdo was one of the largest cities in the Balkans, and because of its rich gold and silver mines it was the most important non-coastal city in the Balkans in the 14th and 15th centuries.
 The Ottomans besieged it without success in 1412 and in 1427 using cannons they'd constructed for the 1422 siege of Constantinople.

-In 1439 Ottoman forces led by Sultan Murad II attacked the Serbian Despotate.
+In 1439, Ottoman forces led by Sultan Murad II attacked the Serbian Despotate.
 Serbian Despot Đurađ Branković fled to Hungary to seek support for the defense of his realm, organized by his son Grgur.
-During the siege of Smederevo (the Despotate's capital city) in 1439, Murad II ordered the marcher-lord Ishak-Beg, who was returning from Mecca, to join forces with Hadım Şehabeddin and besiege Novo Brdo.
+During the siege of Smederevo (the Despotate's capital city) in 1439, Murad II ordered the marcher-lord Ishak-Beg, who was returning from the hajj pilgrimage to Mecca, to join forces with Hadım Şehabeddin and besiege Novo Brdo.

-On 6 August 1439 the Ottoman forces under Ishak-Beg defeated Serbian forces near Novo Brdo.
+On 6 August 1439, the Ottoman forces under Ishak-Beg defeated Serbian forces near Novo Brdo.
 The Ottomans captured Smederevo on 18 August 1439, reducing the territory of the Serbian Despotate to Zeta and a region around Novo Brdo.
 The forces under Murad II joined Ishak-Beg to attack Novo Brdo, but its garrison successfully repelled their attacks.
 The Ottomans realized that it would be difficult to capture the well-defended Novo Brdo, so Murad II ordered for retreat and a stay in Skopje during the winter.
 Before they did so, they robbed caravans of Ragusan merchants, while Murad II went to Adrianople.

 The Ottomans allowed Grgur Branković to govern his father's former estates in southern Serbia, as an Ottoman vassal.